A Travel Price Comparison for United States of America Washington vs. Columbia for Vacations, Tours, and Honeymoons

 Which is Bigger, Washington or Columbia?

-Washington is bigger, and its population is about 4.8 times larger than the population of Columbia.
-When comparing the population of Washington vs. Columbia, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Washington has a larger population, and is about 5 times larger than the population of Columbia.
+When comparing the sizes of Washington and Columbia, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 When is the best time to visit Washington or Columbia?